-If you don't see the program you want, click All Programs at the bottom of the left pane.
-The left pane displays a long list of programs in alphabetical order, followed by a list of folders.
+If you don't see the program you want to open, click All Programs at the bottom of the left pane.
+Instantly, the left pane displays a long list of programs in alphabetical order, followed by a list of folders:

 If you're ever unsure what a program does, move the pointer over its icon or name.
 A box appears that often contains a description of the program.
 For example, pointing to Calculator displays this message: "Performs basic arithmetic tasks with an on-screen calculator."
 This trick works for items in the right pane of the Start menu, too.